 – First published … July 14, 2017 –

 The United Nations special envoy for Syria has called the fight against UN-designated terror groups a priority in resolving the country’s deadly conflict.

 Staffan De Mistura was speaking at a press conference at the end of the seventh round of Syria peace talks in Geneva.
 De Mistura underlined the need for the full implementation of UN Security Council resolutions particularly those concerning arming and financing terrorist groups.

 He further reiterated that Syria’s conflict could only be solved through an inclusive political process.
 The Syrian government negotiators and the opposition delegation did not hold face-to-face meetings during the seventh round of negotiations in the Swiss city.
 The next round of Syria peace talks is scheduled for September.

-Posted by Jim W. Dean, Managing Editor on July 16, 2017, With 1378 Reads Filed under Russia.
+Posted by Jim W. Dean, Managing Editor on July 16, 2017, With 1395 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.